YihuiAndre/LeetCode/Array/1089. Duplicate Zeros/Solution.md

 # Solution
 ## Idea:
 * ***Brute Force:*** Iterating the input array one by one.
-If zero present and index of it not locate at the end of the input array, insert zero to the next index and shift the remaining elements to the right.
-Then, Skiping the next index and move to the next next index.
+If zero presents in the element and the index of it doesn't locate at the end of the input array, shift the remaining elements to the right and insert zero to the next index.
+Then, Skipping the next index and move to the next next index.
 ##  Time Complexity:
 Time Complexity: O(n^2), Space Complexity: O(1)